HLR/DomiKnowS/developer/KNOWLEDGE.md

 phrase.contains(word)
 ```

-we use the relationship `has_a` only to define relations between concepts and to produce candidates of a relationship.
-For instance, a relationship between `word` and `word` can be defined using an intermediate concept `pair` and two `has_a` relation links.
+The `has_a` relation is a many-to-many ?? relationship.
+It defines relations between concepts that helps in producing candidates of a relationship.
+For instance, a relationship between `word` and `word` can be defined using an intermediate concept `pair` and two `has_a` relation links as follows,

 ```Python
 pair = Concept("pair")